yandex-cloud/docs/en/resource-manager/operations/cloud/create.md

          {% include [name-format.md](../../../_includes/name-format.md) %}

-      * `organization_id`: Organization ID. {{ TF }} allows you to create a cloud only for an existing organization.
+      * `organization_id`: Organization ID. {{ TF }} only lets you create a cloud for an existing organization.
 You can get a list of organization IDs using the [CLI](../../../cli/quickstart.md) command: `yc organization-manager organization list`.

       Example configuration file structure: